The Undersea Adventures of Captain Nemo: Background

 This time, Nemo was depicted as an ocean researcher named Mark Nemo.
 Blond and hunky, Mark travelled the world's oceans doing scientific research, providing assistance to both humans and animals and thwarting evildoers.
 Along for the ride were two kids, Christine and Robbie, who learned (along with the viewers) about life beneath the sea as they went.

 These cartoons were quite short, exactly five minutes in length (30 seconds of which was the opening).
-Besides being educational, these cartoons are an insight into some of the philosophy around children's education of the mid 70's.
+Besides being educational, these cartoons are an insight into some of the philosophy around children's education of the mid-1970s.
 Each episode would attempt to convey some information about oceanography or marine biology, and all of the plot lines would be resolved cleanly in five minutes without resorting to much violence.

 At times, Captain Nemo reflects the influence of the 1970s environmental movement, but the sometimes serious attempts to convey environmentalist themes are softened by its lighthearted style.